-THE-206 Dance in World Cultures 3.0 Units / 3.0 hours LEC
+THE-206 Dance in World Cultures

 This course will explore dance around the world and how it interacts with customs and beliefs within specific cultural groups.
 The course explores dance as an expression of religious worship, social order, power, cultural mores, as a theatrical art form, and as an emblem of cultural identity.
-Recommended Preparation: ENG 200